 This post may include affiliate links, by making a purchase through my link I may receive a small commission at no extra cost to you.
 Click here to read my policy.

 It can be hard when you have a gluten intolerance or other food sensitivities to find cookies you can enjoy for the holidays or other special occasions.
-But that’s exactly where this recipe comes in to save the day!
+This is exactly why I created this AIP Cookie recipe for my family!
+It allows us to continue our family traditions in a way we can all enjoy and these cookies are just as good as the gluten-filled original I grew up on.
+(Did I mention these also make the perfect Paleo Christmas Cookies and Vegan Christmas Cookies!)

 Ingredients To Make Cassava Flour Sugar Cookies